radastage/srtt-save-manager/README.md

 A: In fact, I do.
 It was inspired by WSabey's PHP script on Saints Row Mods forum.
 Since I lack the competence of running PHP, I've made a similar program entirely in one .bat file.

+Q: Can it edit the save files, giving me money or marking missions complete or etc?

+A: No. There are other programs to do that.

 #############
 Installation: